dkershner6/amplify-authenticator-react-custom/README.md

 # amplify-authenticator-react-custom

-A set of hooks and a component to easily implement completely custom auth components
+A set of hooks and a component to easily implement completely custom auth components while using AWS Amplify / Cognito.